KletskovG/kletskovg/README.md

 My hobbies are:
   - 🕺 To come off at concerts
   - 🥂 To Chill with my friends
-  - 👨‍💻 Obviously, write pet projects
+  - 👨‍💻 Obviously, to write pet projects

 ### Where to find me